Council of the Isles of Scilly: Governance

+The Council of the Isles of Scilly is one of two councils within Cornwall.

 The council is responsible for all local government functions on the islands.
 It also performs the administrative functions of the AONB Partnership and the Inshore Fisheries and Conservation Authority.

 Some aspects of local government are shared with Cornwall, including health, and the Council of the Isles of Scilly together with Cornwall Council form a local enterprise partnership.
 In July 2015 a devolution deal was announced by the government under which Cornwall Council and the Council of the Isles of Scilly are to create a plan to bring health and social care services together under local control.
 The Local Enterprise Partnership is also to be bolstered.

+Where joint bodies are set up in cooperation with Cornwall Council, the term "Cornwall and the Isles of Scilly" is commonly used.
+The name refers to cooperation between the two Cornish councils, and does not indicate that the Isles of Scilly are not part of Cornwall.
+The following joint bodies are in existence: